Does timber chain of custody really matter?

 Which organisations operate timber chain of custody schemes?

-The PEFC’s Chain of Custody certification tracks timber from the forest to the end product, giving complete confidence that any timber-based material used in the production process can be traced back to its source.
-It makes sure that manufacturers cannot claim a product is certified if any of its timber content comes from a controversial source.
+The Programme for the Endorsement of Forest Certification (PEFC) includes the chain of custody among its assessment schemes.
+The PEFC's Chain of Custody certification tracks timber from the forest to the end product, giving complete confidence that any timber-based material used in the production process can be traced back to its source.
+It ensures that manufacturers cannot claim a product is certified if any of its timber content comes from a controversial source.

 Accredited certification bodies verify that a company’s ‘wood flow accounting’ complies with the PEFC chain of custody standard.
 The standard also requires any company seeking certification to have appropriate management systems in place, which must incorporate the wood flow accounting.